vis-kid/octopress_drafts_previewer/source/_posts/2015-07-10-bourbon-mixins-02.md

 }
 ```

+Pretty cool!
+Slimmed down repetitive code quite a bit.

 ##

 + ### retina-image mixin

 Depending on the **pixel density** of the device displaying your designs, you can provide images with the **appropriate bitmap resolution**.
-This fine mixin provides a **retina background-image** or a **non-retina background-image** — depending on the result of the mixin’s internal **HIDPI-media-query** checking the device for its pixel density.
+This fine mixin provides a **retina background-image** or a **non-retina background-image** — depending on the result of the mixin’s internal **HiDPI-media-query** checking the device for its pixel density.

 If I’m not mistaken, as a bonus, it will serve only one of the images to avoid downloading both — which is especially advantageous for **mobile devices** with lower pixel densities.
 If the above is all *gobbledygook* to you, I’d recommend starting with this fantastic [article.](http://coding.smashingmagazine.com/2012/08/20/towards-retina-web/)